-Based on the results of our field exploration, laboratory testing, and engineering analyses, it is our professional opinion that the site is presently stable and suitable for the proposed new Cuevas shop building and its associated site improvements provided that the recommendations contained within this report are properly incorporated into the design and construction of the project.
-Specifically, the central and southerly portions of site are characterized as relatively flat-lying terrain and, as such, have a relatively low to very low susceptibility to landsliding under any natural geologic circumstance.
-Additionally, although the northerly portion of the subject property contains an existing moderately steep descending slope, in our experience, the underlying alluvial soils and/or Missoula Flood deposits are only slightly susceptible to slope spreading and liquefaction during strong ground motions from earthquakes.

-Thus, the site does not appear to be at significant risk from the forms of slope instability evaluated by GMS-105 or the DOGAMI landslide susceptibility maps.
-In our professional opinion, development of the site by the construction of a new shop building should not create new or exacerbate existing geologic hazards.
-However, we caution that any fills constructed at the site may be subject to failure or settlement during strong ground motions.
-Additionally, cuts made into the natural slopes may be less stable than the existing natural slope.
-In this regard, cuts and fills greater than about one (1) to two (2) feet for construction of the proposed new shop building should be performed unless approved by the Geotechnical Engineer.
+Based on the results of our field exploration, laboratory testing, and engineering analyses, it is our professional opinion that the site is presently stable and suitable for the proposed new Middle Housing residential development and the associated site improvements provided that the recommendations contained within this report are properly incorporated into the design and construction of the project.
+Specifically, the subject site is characterized as relatively flat-lying to gently sloping terrain and, as such, have a relatively low to very low susceptibility to landsliding under any natural geologic circumstance.
+Additionally, in our experience, the underlying residual soils and/or highly weathered bedrock deposits are only slightly susceptible to slope spreading during strong ground motions from earthquakes.
+As such, the site does not appear to be at significant risk from the forms of slope instability evaluated by GMS-105 or the DOGAMI landslide susceptibility maps.
+In our professional opinion, development of the site by the construction of a new single-family and/or duplex residential structures should not create new or exacerbate existing geologic hazards.

-The primary features of concern at the site are 1) the presence of highly moisture sensitive clayey and silty subgrade soils across the site, 2) the presence of moderately steep sloping site conditions along the northerly portion of the site, and 3) the relatively low infiltration rates anticipated within the near surface clayey and silty subgrade soils.
+The primary features of concern at the site are 1) the presence of highly moisture sensitive clayey and silty subgrade soils across the site, 2) the relatively low infiltration rates anticipated within the near surface clayey and silty subgrade soils and 3) the possible presence of old and/or abandoned foundation remnants and/or site approvements.

 With regard to the moisture sensitive clayey and silty subgrade soils, we are generally of the opinion that all site grading and earthwork activities be scheduled for the drier summer months which is typically June through September.
-In regard to the moderately steep sloping site conditions along the northerly portion of the site, we are of the opinion that site grading and/or structural fill placement should be minimized where possible and should generally limit cuts and/or fills of less than two (2) feet unless approved by the Geotechnical Engineer.

-Additionally, we recommend that the proposed new shop building be sited no closer than about twenty (20) feet from the top of the existing moderately steep descending slope.
-However, structures located closer than twenty (20) feet from the top of the existing moderately steep descending slope may be feasible but may require the use of intermediate and/or deep foundations.
-With regard to the relatively low infiltration rates anticipated within the clayey and silty subgrade soils beneath the site, we generally do not recommend any storm water infiltration within about ten (10) feet from the existing northerly moderately steep descending slope.
-As such, some limited storm water infiltration may be feasible within the relatively flat-lying central and/or southerly portions of the site where the existing and/or finish slope gradients are no steeper than about 10 percent.
+In regard to the relatively low infiltration rates anticipated within the clayey and silty subgrade soils beneath the site, we generally do not recommend any storm water infiltration within about ten (10) feet from any existing moderately steep descending slope(s).
+However, some limited storm water infiltration may be feasible within the relatively flat-lying to gently sloping portions of the site where the existing and/or finish slope gradients are no steeper than about 10 percent.
 In this regard, we recommend that all proposed storm water detention and/or infiltration systems for the project be reviewed and approved by Redmond Geotechnical Services, LLC.
+With regard to the possible presence of old and/or abandoned foundation remnants and/or site improvements, stripping and clearing depths greater than 12 inches should be anticipated.

-The following sections of this report provide specific recommendations regarding subgrade preparation and grading as well as foundation and floor slab design and construction for the new Cuevas shop building project.
+The following sections of this report provide specific recommendations regarding subgrade preparation and grading as well as foundation and floor slab design and construction for the new Middle Housing residential development project.